Credit Suisse investors sue after facing billions in losses

 FINMA declined to comment but has defended the decision to wipe out bondholders.
 Typically, shareholders face losses before those holding bonds if a bank goes under.

+Following the 2008 financial crisis, European financial regulators use a special type of bond that is designed to provide a capital cushion to banks in times of distress.
+But those bonds are designed to be wiped out if a bank’s capital falls below a certain level.

-Regulators say contracts for the so-called Additional Tier 1, or AT1, bonds show that they can be written down in a “viability event,” particularly if the government offers extraordinary support.
+Swiss regulators say contracts for these so-called Additional Tier 1, or AT1, bonds issued by Credit Suisse show that they could be written down in a “viability event,” particularly if the government offers extraordinary support.

-That happened under the Swiss executive branch's emergency measures, which also allowed regulators to order a writedown of the bonds, FINMA said.
-The measures allowed the government to push the deal through without shareholder approval.
+That happened after the Swiss executive branch passed emergency measures that provided billions in guarantees for the deal and allowed regulators to order a writedown of the bonds, FINMA said.

+The emergency rescue plan allowed the government to push through the deal without shareholder approval.

 Regulators also have called the takeover “the best option” that offered the least risk of fanning a wider crisis and damaging Switzerland’s standing as a financial center.

-The merger “minimized risk of contagion and maximized trust,” FINMA chief executive Urban Angehrn said last month.

-He said putting Credit Suisse into insolvency proceedings would have had a “devastating effect” on Swiss private banking.

-Switzerland’s lower house of parliament, in a symbolic vote last week, rebuked the rescue after the central bank and government splashed out more than 200 billion Swiss francs in guarantees.
+The lower house of Swiss parliament, in a symbolic vote last week, rebuked the rescue after the central bank and government splashed out more than 200 billion Swiss francs in guarantees.

-The attorney general’s office also has said it opened a probe into events surrounding Credit Suisse ahead of the UBS takeover.